asticode/go-astitello/README.md

 3) If this is the first time you're using it, you may have to activate it using the official app

+4) If you want to test the video, install `ffmpeg` on your machine

-4) Run the following command:
+5) Run the following command:

 ```
 $ go run example/main.go
 ```

 5) Watch your drone take off, make a flip to its right and land!
 Make sure to look at the terminal output too, some valuable information were printed there!

+6) If you've installed `ffmpeg` you should also see a new file called `example.mp4`.
+Check it out!

 # Use it in your code